 Similar to an Implantable Cardioverter Defibrillator (ICD), cardiac resynchronization therapy (CRT) uses a small, implanted pacemaker to monitor the heartbeat and to detect any abnormalities.
 If the device senses an abnormal rhythm, it uses electrical pulses to correct it.
 CRT is used to meet the unique needs of patients living with both an arrhythmia and heart failure.

-Northeast Georgia Medical Center was the first hospital in Georgia to use cryoablation on adults, a technique to treat arrhythmias which involves freezing abnormal areas causing arrhythmias.
+Northeast Georgia Medical Center was the first hospital in Georgia to use cryoablation on adults.
+This technique involves freezing the abnormal tissue areas that cause arrhythmias.
 In appropriate patients, cryoablation is often safer and easier to use than alternate procedures that treat by heating.

 Implantable Cardioverter Defibrillator (ICD)